 There is nothing illegal or immoral about tax avoidance.
+But it is important to understand the difference between tax avoidance and tax evasion.
 A citizen has every legal right to arrange his or her affairs to keep the attendant taxes as low as possible.
 One is required to pay no more taxes than the law demands.
-There is no difference between a tax adviser's reduction of a tax expense and a cost accountant's reduction of a cost of operating a business.